Municipio VIII

-Municipio VIII is an administrative subdivision of the city of Rome.
+Municipio VIII is one of the 15 administrative subdivisions of the city of Rome, Italy.

-It was first created by Rome's City Council on 11 March 2013 after the abolition of the former Municipio XI and it has a president who is elected during the mayoral elections.
+It was first created by Rome's City Council on 19 January 2001 as Municipio XI and features a president who is elected during the mayoral elections.
+On 11 March 2013, following a municipal reorganization, its designation was officially changed to Municipio VIII.

 Subdivision

-Municipio VIII is divided into 9 localities:
+Municipio VIII is divided into 9 urban zones: